-All contributions and transfer values received are paid into a specifically designated pension scheme bank account set up to receive and pay monies as required.
-Funds may then be invested in a wide range of investments such as stock market shares, government securities (gilts), collective investment schemes, commercial property or land.
+All contributions and transfer values received are paid into a specifically designated pension scheme bank account.

+The trustees may then invest these funds in a wide range of assets such as stock market shares and securities, collective investment schemes, commercial property or land.
 It may also be possible to lend money to the sponsoring employer, on commercial terms.
+For full details of the investment options, please see our 'SSAS Permitted Investments', which is published on our website and is reviewed from time to time.

-Note that all investments are held in a single investment 'pool' invested for the benefit of all members.
-In some cases, we may agree to earmarking specific investments to specific members, which is known as 'earmarking' and will incur additional fees.
+Note that all investments are held in a single investment 'pool' invested for the benefit of all members of your SSAS.
+In some cases, we may agree to earmarking specific investments to specific members, which will incur additional fees.

-Remember the value of your investments, and the income from them, can fall as well as rise.
+Remember the value of your investments, and the income from them can fall as well as rise.